alburezg/grandparents/README.md

 and Song 2021) to compute the expected number of grandparents and grandchildren in a range of countries and the realted kin dependencies.

+The code runs in R, preferably in RStudio.

 <img src="DemoKin-Logo.png" align="right" width="200" />

 # 1\.
 Installation